AndreyRRaychev/photo-app-project/README.md

         The frontend then updates its UI based on the responses received from the backend, providing a seamless user experience.

 In summary, we run our backend server to handle data operations and our frontend React app to provide a user interface for interacting with that data.
 The two communicate via HTTP requests, allowing users to interact with the photo gallery application seamlessly.

+(I ran out of time and couldnt debug everything, thank you for the oppu!rtunity regarding the result, wish you and the team good luck!)